KeiraOMG0/Spotify-Google-script/README.md

 Now, when you visit the Google homepage, you should see the Spotify controls.

-Combining with Another Script
-If you want to combine this script with another Tampermonkey script, you can follow these steps:

-Open the other script you want to combine (custom-google-homepage.user.js in this example).

-Copy the entire script content.

-Open tampermonkey-script.js in your Spotify Controls project.

-Paste the copied content at the end of tampermonkey-script.js.

-Save the Tampermonkey script.

-Now, you should have both scripts running together.

 Spotify API Credentials
 To obtain your Spotify API credentials, follow these steps: